kredar/kredar.github.io/_posts/2023-09-03-AI-primer-for-pm.md

 ---

 _This is Part I of the AI for PMs series.
-See [Part II](/AI-primer-for-PM-part2) on what to pay attention to when you start building an AI product._
+See [Part II](/AI-primer-for-pm-part2/) on what to pay attention to when you start building an AI product._
 {: .notice--primary}
-&nbsp;
-&nbsp;

 # Introduction